majkinetor/au/README.md

 Use `updateall` parameter `Name` to specify package names via glob, for instance `updateall [a-d]*` would update only packages which names start with the letter 'a' trough 'd'.
 Add `Push` among options to push successfully built packages to the chocolatey repository.

 Take a look at the [real life example](http://tiny.cc/v1u1ey) of the update script.
+To see all available options for `updateall` type `man updateall -Parameter Options`.

 ### Plugins